abbit/react-native-outline/README.md

 $ xed ios
 ```

-Set signing team in Xcode and run
+Set signing team in Xcode

 Build and run